snubsteel/SE3200-Expense-Tracker-2025-Group-2/MEETINGS.md

 Reggie Womack - Help with budgeting module
 David Hammond - Make changes to budgeting module proposal if team members have feedback and suggestions.
 Write week 14 minutes.

+# Week 15 Meeting Information:
+Date/Time: 12/04/25, 9:00 PM
+Meeting Purpose: Week 15 stand-up meeting for milestone 3
+Meeting location: Discord group chat
+Note Taker: David Hammond

+## Attendees:
+Seth Pederson
+Winifred Halm De-Souza
+David Hammond

+## Agenda:
+- Report progress from week 14
+- Identify remaining tasks for milestone 3
+- Discuss milestone 4 report and presentation
+- Check if additional meetings are necessary
+- Declare personal focus for upcoming week

+## Topics discussed:
+- Report progress from week 14 (All attendees)
+  - Provided progress report on week 14 focus
+- Identify remaining tasks for milestone 3
+      1. Seth will handle uploading and deploying budgeting module
+      2. SPRINT-2.md must be made with description of budgeting module, minutes, link to deployed application, and updated README
+- Discuss milestone 4 report and presentation (All attendees)
+      - Milestone 4 requires a 5-7 page report and 5-10 minute presentation
+      - David offered to write 1 page regarding budgeting module concept
+      - Seth will also help write the report
+      - Winnie offered to assist with the report
+      - David would prefer to contribute to the presentation via 1-2 minute PowerPoint presentation regarding budgeting module concept
+      - Seth will host Zoom meeting and record meeting
+- Check if additional meetings are necessary (David Hammond)
+      - David wanted to check if the group wanted additional meetings to prep for milestone 4
+      - Seth recommended normal scheduled meeting with updates and communication via Discord chat
+      - Winnie and David agreed with this plan
+- Attendee personal focus for upcoming week (David Hammond)
+      - Encouraged each attendee to declare what they will be working on during the upcoming week.
+      - Recorded responses in meeting minutes.

+## Progress Report for previous week (week 14):
+Seth Pederson - Worked on budgeting module feature development.
+Will be ready for deployment by deadline.
+Winifred Halm De-Souza - Learned more about budgeting module.
+David Hammond - Wrote week 14 minutes.
+No changes were recommended for budgeting module proposal, so no changes were made.

+## Attendee focus for upcoming week:
+Seth Pederson - Finish development of budgeting module proposal.
+Deploy application via Railway.
+Help write milestone 4 report.
+Coordinate with group regarding presentation throughout the week.
+Winifred Halm De-Souza - Write SPRINT-2.md summary.
+Help write milestone 4 report.
+David Hammond - Write week 15 minutes.
+Create SPRINT-2.md.
+Add week 13, 14, and 15 minutes to SPRINT-2.md.
+Write budgeting module concept overview for milestone 4 report.
+Record PowerPoint presentation on budgeting module concept overview for milestone 4 presentation.